If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 | ✅ Yes |

-dependency manager.
+Pythonistas: I recommend the use of Astral’s uv dependency manager.
 It’s just all around better than any other dependency manager from a speed and safety perspective.

-.
+Js/Ts Developers: I recommend the use of bun or pnpm.
 Again these are just all around better than the other options.

 Use deterministic operating modes of dependency managers combined with explicit version constraints to ensure you aren’t getting the latest versions of dependencies without explicitly seeking them.